Ashbrittle: Governance

+For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of Taunton Deane (established under the Local Government Act 1972).
+From 1894-1974, for local government purposes, Ashbrittle was part of Wellington Rural District.

-It is also part of the Taunton Deane county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.
+The village is represented in the House of Commons of the Parliament of the United Kingdom as part of the Tiverton and Minehead county constituency.
+It elects one Member of Parliament (MP) by the first past the post system of election.
+Ashbrittle was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020 (which elected seven MEPs using the d'Hondt method of party-list proportional representation).

 Religious sites

 The Church of St John the Baptist dates from the 15th century and has been designated as a grade II* listed building.